Kanathras/TutoKnockout/README.md

 TutoKnockout
 ============

+The goal of this tutorial is to provide a simple project management.
+We'll have a board in which we'll store columns.
+These columns could represent a state (Urgent, Can Wait, To define, etc.).
+Each columns has several tasks.
+These could be everything (do the cleaning, buy milk, teach you dog how to bark, go to the fistiniere, ...).
+The tasks can be passed from a column to another.
+The tasks can be undone or done (with a checkbox).
+We can freely add/remove columns and tag.
+The board should be saved in the local storage (since we don't have a server side nor a database)

 Project should be empty with only libraries and some js files with nothing in it. viewmodels/board, viewmodels/column, viewmodels/task, router, main